 Further advice - on-line webinars

-We will be running on-line webinars, for students who currently hold a Tier 4 (General) or Student visa, to provide information on how to apply to the Graduate route on the following dates:
+We will be running face to face and on-line webinars, for students who currently hold a Tier 4 (General) or Student visa, to provide information on how to apply to the Graduate route on the following dates:

 In the meantime, if you need help with your Graduate route application, please contact the International Student Advisor on firstname.lastname@example.org.